Installing Teleport on macOS | Teleport

 You can also fetch an installer from the command line:

-Install on Macintosh HDsudo installer -pkg teleport-ent-17.5.4.pkg -target /Password:installer: Package name is teleport-ent-17.5.4installer: Upgrading at base path /installer: The upgrade was successful.which teleport/usr/local/bin/teleport
+Install on Macintosh HDsudo installer -pkg teleport-ent-16.5.13.pkg -target /Password:installer: Package name is teleport-ent-16.5.13installer: Upgrading at base path /installer: The upgrade was successful.which teleport/usr/local/bin/teleport

 You can download one of the following .pkg installers for macOS: